 The scent of lemon balm makes it a favorite bath herb.
 While lemon balm is considered relaxing when ingested, in a bath it is considered stimulating because of its bright, lemony scent.

 07 of 10

-Rosemary offers itself as a wonderful bath herb.
-Its piney scent will help when you are feeling under the weather, and congested.
-I find that a rosemary bath helps after a long day working in the garden.
-The aches and pains seem to melt away.
+Rosemary's herbaceous scent will give you a boost when you are feeling under the weather or congested with a cold.
+A rosemary bath helps after a long day working in the garden, making aches and pains melt away.

 08 of 10